izmecharr/eda-nyc-taxi-trip-duration/README.md

 **My belief:** *Numbers tell stories, but charts make them memorable.*

-I created four key visualizations because I firmly believe that pictures reveal patterns our eyes can't catch in raw numbers.
+I created four key visualizations because pictures reveal patterns our eyes can't catch in raw numbers.
 Each chart was designed to answer a specific business question.

 **What I accomplished:** Visual charts that makes complex patterns more intuitively understandable.